ryanwardle/ryanwardle.github.io/README.md

 but they were already committed.
 So, I had to remove the cached files and then ignore the node_modules files, next I committed the files left.

+Google Chrome is not properly displaying SVG's, currently working on a solution.